tapjs/tapjs/docs/cli/index.md

                               landing list markdown min nyan progress
                               silent spec tap xunit

+  --reporter-options=<opts>   Configure the specified reporter with a
+                              JSON value.
+For example, you could use `{"reporter": {"open": "(", "close": ")"}}`
+                              to customize the progress reporter.

   -o<file>                    Send the raw TAP output to the specified --output-file=<file>        file.
 Reporter output will still be
                               printed to stdout, but the file will